 In Waste to Energy Incinerators – learn more about these here – their efficiency can be up to 28%.
 The waste is turned into heat energy and this heat is used to produce steam and turn turbines.
 The other 72% is lost to the environment as heat and sound.
 Or is it?
 That’s a lot of heat to just let escape into the atmosphere when there are people out there that pay to heat their homes.
 This is where ‘cogeneration plants’ come in.
 Instead of wasting this heat, it’s piped into nearby businesses and homes.
 By harnessing this heat and using it for a productive purpose, the energy efficiency of a WtE Plant is raised up to 80%.
 The only losses being the sound of the incinerators and heat lost when piping it to where it needs to go.

-Instead of the waste going to landfill and the stored energy being used by microorganisms to produce harmful methane, it’s burnt to product electricity.
+Instead of the waste going to landfill and the stored energy being used by microorganisms to produce harmful methane, it’s burnt to produce electricity.

-You might think that energy efficiency is not the most important think to pay attention to.
-Does it matter that a one solar panel is 21% efficient and the other 30% efficient?
+You might think that energy efficiency is not the most important thing to pay attention to.
+Does it matter that one solar panel is 21% efficient and the other 30% efficient?
 The energy is free from the sun!

 Energy efficiency matters – even when the input energy is free from the sun – because of money.
 Electricity generators cost money to install, with the hopes that someday money earned from electricity generation provides profit on the initial outlay of installation.

 The more efficient energy production becomes, the sooner the investment sees a return.
 Combine this with the fact that the wind/sun/tide is free or people’s waste is plentiful and otherwise useless, the return should come to companies much sooner than with fossil fuels which cost increasingly more money.

 This is precisely why efficient, clean energy is skyrocketing in popularity and fossil fuels energy production is beginning to show a decline.